Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 Why: Ensures smooth onboarding for invited users

 Acceptance Criteria:
-  Given invitation link, no orgs, When user accepts, Then org becomes active after joining Given invitation link, has orgs, When user accepts, Then org added to memberships, active remains unchanged Given invitation expired, When user clicks, Then show "This invitation has expired" with resend option Given invitation for existing member, When user clicks, Then show "You're already a member" message
+  Given invitation link, no orgs, When user accepts, Then org becomes active, dashboard shows org context with success banner "Welcome to [Org Name]!"
+  Given invitation link, has orgs, When user accepts, Then org added to memberships, active remains unchanged, success banner "You can now switch to [Org Name] using the organization switcher"
+  Given invitation expired, When user clicks, Then show red banner "This invitation has expired.
+Please request a new invitation from the organization admin." with "Request New Invitation" button
+  Given invitation for existing member, When user clicks, Then show yellow banner "You're already a member of this organization."

 REQ-6: Organization Membership Management
 When user: Views or manages organization memberships